 Statement on Coronavirus/COVID-19

-Effective March 31, our Heart of NC Visitors Bureau at 500 Albemarle Rd in Asheboro will be closed to comply with NC Governor's Executive Order No. 121
+Effective December 11, 2020, our Heart of NC Visitors Bureau at 500 Albemarle Rd in Asheboro will remain in compliance with NC Governor's Executive Order No. 181.

-Effective March 18, our I-73/74 Visitor Centers – Northbound & Southbound – in Seagrove, NC will be closed.
+Effective December 11, 2020, our I-73/74 Visitor Centers – Northbound & Southbound – in Seagrove, NC will remain in compliance with NC Governor's Executive Order No. 181.

 For local area event cancellations and updates for the Heart of North Carolina, click HERE.